 Work with an Experienced Miami Medical Malpractice Attorney

 If your child suffered a birth injury that required them to receive physical therapy, you should consult with an experienced Miami medical malpractice attorney today.
 Injury lawyer Prosper Shaked has fought for residents of South Florida for years, handling a wide range of cases from medical malpractice to personal injury.
-To schedule a free legal consultation to discuss your potential case, contact The Law Offices of Prosper Shaked at (305) 690-0244.
+To schedule a free legal consultation to discuss your potential case, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.